Akshat-777/Smart_Inventory/README.md

 | `Jwt__Audience` | JWT audience | `InventoryManagementClients` |
 | `Cors__Origins__0` | Allowed frontend origin | Set after Vercel deploy |

-> **Note:** On Render's free tier the filesystem is ephemeral — the SQLite database resets on each redeploy.
-For persistent data, upgrade to a paid plan with a Render Disk, or switch to a managed PostgreSQL database.
+> **Note:** A persistent `disk` is configured in `render.yaml` to prevent the SQLite database from resetting on each redeploy.
+Persistent disks require a paid Render plan.
+If you are on the free tier, you may need to remove the `disk` section from `render.yaml` or upgrade your plan.

 ### Deploy frontend to Vercel